 This well-loved festival has been a huge highlight on the Scottish culture scene since 2004, famous for its family-friendly vibes and massive variety of musical genres.
 You’ll find yourself unwinding to the acoustic hums of the Grassroots Stage, dancing to toe-tapping tunes on the Free Range Folk Stage, and discovering new music over on The Seedlings stage over the weekend.

-Now in its 13th year, Loopallu (that’s Ullapool spelt back to front!) is one of Scotland’s remotest festivals – it’s 60 miles west of Inverness.
-This year’s line-up is still TBC, but in previous years Paolo Nutini, Mumford & Sons, Twin Atlantic, Shed Seven and Franz Ferdinand have all played for thrilled crowds.
+Now in its 14th year, Loopallu (that’s Ullapool spelt back to front!) is one of Scotland’s most remote festivals – it’s 60 miles west of Inverness.
+This year’s line-up is still TBC, but in previous years Paolo Nutini, Mumford & Sons, Twin Atlantic, Shed Seven, Franz Ferdinand and Jake Bugg have all played for thrilled crowds.
 Could there be a better place for the final fling of summer?
 We think not.

 Why not: Take a road trip!
 Follow the North Coast 500, a driving route taking in the stunning scenery of the North Highlands.